by Catherine Pratt

 In other words, we mostly gossip because we feel powerless and not in control of our current situation.
 Gossip is an attempt at gaining back that control.
 It’s also sometimes used as a way to boost your self confidence but it ends up doing the exact opposite.
 If you find that you do gossip, you need to take a look at what’s happening in your life.
 Do you feel like you’re powerless?
 What positive changes can you make?
 It’s important when you’re feeling out of control that you’re able to take action instead of only reacting to the events that occur in your life.

-The other side of this is that if someone gossips to you, you need to ask, “why are they telling you this information?”.
+The other side of this is that if someone gossips to you, you need to ask, “Why are they telling me this information?”.
 You’ll probably find that at least one of the above points will answer your question.
 This tells you a lot about the person who’s gossiping to you.

 So, how destructive is gossip to you?
 Take a look at what happens when you gossip: